eljefe303030/Melius/README.md

 Include:
 achiement enabler error messages restart to enable sounds
-Don not skip to Lodge if using skip start mod
+Dont not skip to Lodge if using skip start mod
+Start using SFSE only via MO2
+Support, use Discord server

+Root Builder
+The list also uses Kezyma's Root Builder to keep the game root folder clean.
+Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running.